The Healthy Home: Improving Indoor Air Quality

 If you’re constantly keeping your doors and windows closed, this will circulate (and recirculate) everything from dust mites to mold spores.
 Not only can these make respiratory problems worse, but they will aggravate any indoor allergies you may have.

-Some homeowners might rely on air filters during the winter months, but these can only go so far.
+Some homeowners might rely on air filters during the winter months to reduce air pollution, but these can only go so far.
+In other words, your asthma triggers are unlikely to disappear if this is your only solution.
 If you want to really improve your air quality, you need to bring fresh air in and move stale air out.

 Cleaning Tips to Improve Air Quality

-The baseboards in the den, the corners of the closet, the tops of the ceiling fans: these are places where dust accumulates that we’re likely to miss during our normal routine.
+The baseboards in the den, the corners of the closet, the tops of the ceiling fans: these are places where dust accumulates that we’re likely to miss during our normal routines.
 When you vacuum or dust, make sure you’re rooting out the build-up in the most-ignored parts of your space.
+The best indoor environments are the ones that catch all the crevices where crumbs and dust love to hide.

 These overlooked spots might not be in your line of sight, but all that build-up isn’t good for the overall quality of the air.
 Ideally, whatever isn’t coming off on the rag, sponge, or paper towel can be moved out by just opening up your doors or windows.